Ancient Maritime World

 The Ancient Maritime World

-The Ancient Maritime World takes a closer look at the maritime context of classical antiquity.
+The Ancient Maritime World takes a closer look at the maritime context of classical antiquity as well as at its respective regional and specific setting.
 It focuses on both the complexity of cultural and historical developments as well as the underlying and determining maritime factors in particular cases and regions.
 It is obvious that early epochs like the Mycenaean or Archaic periods offered specific and, in many ways, different historical settings than the Roman Empire or Late Antiquity.
 And socio-historical conditions, exploitation of natural resources or technical know-how are just some of the varying factors that influenced the course of history in different ways, while geographical and maritime conditions, on the other hand, remained largely the same throughout antiquity.

 In this regard, a critical perspective from the sea can provide a more comprehensive understanding of cultural-historical developments in ancient times, their respective conditions and consideration.
 It also offers a clear view on the significance that geographical and maritime settings had for ancient Mediterranean civilisations.
 And it certainly offers a quite practical understanding of ancient time and space as well as of the opportunities, difficulties and dangers of the Mediterranean Sea with its various characteristics and its overall presence in the world of classical antiquity.